LB-WorksTM/BSM-Basic-System-Maintenance-v2.5.1/README.md

  - Delete Windows Update files [18]
  - Delete old prefetch data [19]
  - Empty Recycle Bin [20]
-5. Do not touch your personal computer until the scan ends.
+5. Avoid using your personal computer until the scan ends.
+6. Restart your personal computer.
-6. After completion, check the desktop for `BSM_log.txt` for a timestamped record of the cleanup.
+7. After completion, check the desktop for `BSM_log.txt` for a timestamped record of the cleanup.

 ## License
 © 2025 LB-Works™ – All Rights Reserved